Wágner (footballer, born 1989)

-Wágner Luiz Fogolari (born 19 November 1989 in Porto Alegre) or simply Wágner, is a Brazilian footballer who plays for Sampaio Corrêa as a central defender.
+Wágner Luiz Fogolari (born 19 November 1989) or simply Wágner, is a Brazilian professional footballer who plays for Sampaio Corrêa as a central defender.

 Career

+Wágner was born in Porto Alegre.

 Grêmio

-In January 2008, as the season starts, he was promoted to the first team after a strong and solid performances in the youth side.
+In January 2008, as the season started, he was promoted to the first team after a strong and solid performances in the youth side.
 His huge physical presence and good aerial game in pre-season impress the managers and earned him a spot in the starting eleven, with only 18 years-old.

-But he failed to impress making some weak appearances in the Rio Grande do Sul State Championship, including an own goal in a 2-2 draw against Caxias.
+But he failed to impress making some weak appearances in the Rio Grande do Sul State Championship, including an own goal in a 2–2 draw against Caxias.

 After that, he was relegated to play in the B squad in order to give more experience.
 In October, he took a squad number in Campeonato Brasileiro roster and back to training with the first team.
-On November 8, 2008, he was named on the bench for his first Championship game, Gremio's 1-0 away win against Palmeiras, but was an unused substitute.
+On 8 November 2008, he was named on the bench for his first Championship game, Gremio's 1–0 away win against Palmeiras, but was an unused substitute.